cyclemaiden/Published-Projects/Tabletop Dice Roller/README.md

 Coming soon!

 ## Usage
+There is a Windows binary compiled using PyInstaller under ./Compiled/dist/ that you can use.

-Since this program isn't compiled yet, you can run it by opening diceroller.py (in the Source Code folder) in Python.
+If you don't want to compile it, you can run it by opening diceroller.py (in the Source Code folder) in Python, which should work on any OS with Python.

+If you want to compile it yourself or want to compile the program for a non-Windows computer, scroll down to the section near the end where I will detail how I compiled it using PyInstaller.

-The program will prompt you to enter a dice roll.
+Regardless, when you open the program it will prompt you to enter a dice roll.

 > Enter dice roll (in the format of 3d6 d10 -2): ___